leojuriolli7/cluster-api/README.md

 It uses <a href="https://nodejs.org/en/">Nodejs</a> and <a href="https://expressjs.com/">Express</a>, <a href="https://mongoosejs.com/">Mongoose</a> for connecting with <a href="https://www.mongodb.com/">Mongodb</a> and <a href="https://jwt.io/">JWT</a> for authentication.

+The API has been deployed in production to Vercel as a [serverless function](https://vercel.com/docs/concepts/functions/serverless-functions).

 ## Features:

 - User registration, login and authentication with JWT.